NelsonAPenn/uk_thesis/README.md

 - `uk_thesis.cls`, a LaTeX documentclass that is intended for any UK thesis student to use.
 This should ideally be able to handle any combination of configurations that a UK student would reasonably need for the thesis document (director, co-director, optional fields, etc.).
 To preserve sanity, this relies on `KomaScript`\: a package that provides versions of the well-loved, standard LaTeX documentclasses to start from that can actually be reasonably modified.
 - A template (everything else).
 This includes document structure, recommended packages, example tables, figures, code listings, and the like.

+## Get started

+Fork the thing.
+This can conveniently be built with `latexmk`.
+LaTeX and `latexmk` should be installed and configured separately.
+Debian-based systems can do this all through `apt`.
+Alternatively, upload the files to Overleaf and let it magically work.

 ## Contributing

 See [this page](CONTRIBUTING.md).